kashifliaqat/Data_Science_and_Machine-Learning/README.md

 # Data Science and Machine Learning
 This repo is developed as a course portfolio for the graduate class "INDE 577 - Data Science and Machine Learning" at Rice University, Sping 2023.

 In this course, multiple algorithms for supervised, unsupervised, and reinforcement learning are discussed.
-The machine learning algorithms are implemented from scract as well as uisng state-of-the-art packages such as Scikit-Learn, Keras, and Tensorflow.
+The machine learning algorithms are implemented from scracth as well as uisng state-of-the-art packages such as Scikit-Learn, Keras, and Tensorflow.

 ## Introduction to Machine Learning and Data Science